Have you ever seen the yin yang symbol?

 Don’t be so harsh on yourself.
 Open your arms towards your shadow—all that you’ve deemed ugly, bad or inadequate—to let in the light.

-Dr. Kristen Neff suggests writing down your flaws and letting yourself feel the emotions that arise.
+Write down your flaws and use EFT Tapping to reduce any negative emotions that arise.
 Simply becoming aware of your emotions can bring more peace.

 5) Embrace all of you to feel whole